-For four of GSA's buildings, the rental agreements with the customer include transfer of the buildings at the end of the rental term.
-Due to this accounting treatment the assets have already been removed from GSA's Balance Sheet.
-FIT currently has two agreements where the furniture and IT equipment may transfer to the customer agency at the end of the agreement term.
+For three of GSA's buildings, the rental agreements with the customer include transfer of the buildings at the end of the rental term.
+Due to this accounting treatment the assets have already been removed from GSA's balance sheet.
 The remaining minimum rental payments due from these agreements are as follows: